 It didn’t seem like it mattered how much I told myself I wasn’t a fan of Halo anymore, I just couldn’t keep it off my mind.
 Halo had always been a part of my life, or at least for about as long as I can remember and it’s one of the only pieces of media that manages to inspire me.
 It’s why I’m spending an entire evening writing this blog for assumedly no one to read.
 I just need to express the love I have for this series.
 It runs deeper than I ever knew it could.
 Time went on, years passed and life changed.
 I sit here in the latter half of the year 2019, four years after Halo 5’s launch living on the other side of the country, married and trying to be a responsible adult but I still have this deep yearning for the universe I hold so dear.
 I suppose it makes sense that with maturity and growth I was able to see fandom for what it really is, and it’s opened me up to an entirely new perspective.
 On the one hand Halo is just a fictional universe, a source of entertainment and in the grand scheme of life it does not matter.
 On the other hand it does matter that it means so much to me, so much to all of us Halo fans out there.
 I think anytime something can be so influential and special we need to cherish that.

 So what if 343 retconned the Forerunner’s origin?
-Who cares if Halo 5: Guardians had an awful story.
+Who cares if Halo 5: Guardians had a less than stellar story.
 Maybe you really don’t like the art style or long for the days of Marty O’ Donnel’s beautiful score.
 That’s all okay, were allowed to not like things, were allowed to experience disappointment in the things we love.
 You see, we hold these things to a higher standard and it makes sense.
 I’ve found that I can still be a passionate fanatic despite the shortcomings I’ve experienced and that the bad things can be used for good purpose to weigh in contrast to the things we love.
 You know what?
 Luke didn’t actually have a lightsaber duel with Kylo Ren and yeah, Canto Bight kinda sucked.
 The Hobbit movies were not as good as The Lord of the Rings, the Matrix really didn’t need it’s sequels, but hey I’m a fan of these things and I love what I love.
 The journey is more important than the destination sometimes and I’m glad to be along for the ride.
 I think when we open ourselves up to not having things the exact way we pictured them in our heads we can start to enjoy things on a whole other level and just relish in the fun of it all.
 Bungie did have ideas for Halo, 343 had others.
-We did have to fight The Warden Eternal seven times and Cortana did become evil.
-It’s terrible but it’s Halo and I’ll be here for the good times as well as the bad.
+We did have to fight The Warden Eternal more times than we might have liked and Cortana did become evil.
+It’s not what I had in mind but it’s Halo and I’ll be here for the good times as well as the bad.
 We don’t have to overlook criticism and we are allowed to admit when we enjoy things others find less favorable.
 I thank Bungie, 343, the community and all the contributors to this wonderful world of Halo.
 I’m not going anywhere.